scottgall/fetch-rewards-backend-takehome/README.md

     ```
     Server running on port: http://localhost:5000
     ```
 6) Verify the app is running by visiting http://localhost:5000 in your browser.
-You should see the following greeting: \
+You should see the following greeting:
     ![homepage greeting](/assets/images/greeting.jpg)

 ## Making API calls
-**NOTE** Because this app doesn't use any durable data store, the app  will start from a clean slate whenever the sever is booted up, which means:
+**NOTE** Because this web service doesn't use any durable data store, there will be no data in the backend whenever the sever is started, which means:
-* The user will have no points
+* The user will initially have no points
 * There will be no payer transactions

 We will be using **Postman** to make calls to the API.